 988 Suicide and Crisis Lifeline

-On July 16, 2022, the United States began the transition to the new three-digit dialing code 988 to reach crisis support.
-Calls, texts, and online chat from 988 will be routed to the existing National Suicide Prevention Lifeline (the Lifeline).
-The change is part of a nationwide effort to transition the National Suicide Prevention Lifeline to a phone number people can more easily remember and access in times of crisis.
+On July 16, 2022, the United States transitioned to the new three-digit dialing code 988 to reach crisis support, called the 988 Suicide & Crisis Lifeline (988 Lifeline).
+Calls, texts, and online chats to 988 will reach a trained Crisis Specialist.
+The change to 988 is one part of a nationwide effort to transition the National Suicide Prevention Lifeline to a phone number people can easily remember and access in times of crisis.

-- Anyone experiencing mental health-related distress (suicide, mental health, and/or substance use crisis) can call, chat, or text 988 for free and confidential support.
-People can also dial 988 if they are worried about a loved one who may need crisis support.
+- Anyone experiencing mental health-related emergency (suicide, mental health, and/or substance use crisis) can call, chat, or text 988 for free and confidential support.
+People can also dial 988 if they are worried about a loved one who may need emergency emotional support.

 988 in Minnesota

-MDH is working with Minnesota’s four call centers to build infrastructure to prepare for this change.
+MDH is working with Minnesota’s five call centers to support the 988 Lifeline in Minnesota.

-Minnesota Lifeline Centers are designated to answer 988 contacts from Minnesota-based area codes.
-When you connect to 988 from a Minnesota area code or zip code (for chat), you will be routed of one of the four Lifeline Centers:
+Minnesota 988 Lifeline Centers are designated to answer 988 contacts from Minnesota-based area codes.
+When you connect to 988 Lifeline from a Minnesota area code or zip code (for chat), you will be routed of one of the five 988 Lifeline Centers:

 - Carver County Health and Human Services, Mental Health Crisis Program

 - Greater Twin Cities United Way